MoneyGeek Analysis:

 Additional Findings: State Rankings for Miles Driven, DUI Arrest Rates, Seatbelt Usage and Uninsured Driver Rates

-Determining whether someone is a good or bad driver requires looking beyond fatalities at the larger picture.
+Determining whether someone is a good or bad driver requires looking beyond fatalities in the larger picture.
 By examining a variety of metrics and insights — including miles traveled, DUI arrest rates, seatbelt usage rates and rates of uninsured drivers — an overall view of driver habits and road safety for each state begins to emerge.

 States Where People Drive the Most and Least Miles

 People who drive a lot aren’t necessarily better drivers.
 Statistically speaking, the more miles a person drives, the more likely they are to get in an accident.
 In fact, men tend to drive more miles than women, and men are also involved in more fatal accidents.
-All of MoneyGeek’s metrics are based on vehicle miles to account for differences in miles per person and are calculated based on miles driven in 2021 in each state.
+All of MoneyGeek’s metrics are based on vehicle miles to account for differences in miles per person and are calculated based on miles driven in 2022 in each state.

 blueCheck icon